 The best-in-class combination of Socure fraud scores both for third-party identity and synthetic identity fraud at account opening, coupled with our KYC/AML checks for additional account authorization enables cryptocurrency platforms to instantly onboard new customers and meet compliance requirements all with a single platform.

 Socure’s KYC solution has the broadest data coverage available, enabling highly accurate assessment of thin-files, and younger demographics, in particular 18- to 25-year olds, ensuring more good customers are approved.
 Our end-to-end automated machine learning platform enables us to quickly update our models to meet evolving government requirements.
 The addition of Global Watchlist with Monitoring provides assurance users are permitted to transact on an ongoing basis.

 Want to learn more?
-Speak with one of Socure’s digital onboarding experts and request a customized demo today.
+Speak with one of Socure’s digital onboarding experts today.